OhShINT/ohshint.gitbook.io/Lists_of_OSINT_Web_Resources/Email-Addresses.md

 - [Email Header Analyzer](https://mxtoolbox.com/EmailHeaders.aspx)
   Simple tool that analyzes email headers and making them human-readable.
 - [Free Email Scraper](https://freemailscraper.herokuapp.com/complete-website-email-scraper)
   Easily find email addresses by entering a website URL.
-This tool will scrpae the page for any email addresses and display any results.
+This tool will scrape the page for any email addresses and display any results.

 ## <u>**Data Breach Search**</u>